NHOrus/srwq-compilation/disc-2/episode-03.md

 ##SRWQ2 Mission 3: If you'd included Fifth Element this would be so much simpler...

-In our last thread, our heroine Katina Tarask got to know her new allies in anti-kaiju team G-Force, fixed up her wet R-Blade, and not much else because the thread got filled up with discussion of dangerous guns and Exalted characters.
+In our last episode, our heroine Katina Tarask got to know her new allies in anti-kaiju team G-Force, fixed up her wet R-Blade, and not much else because the thread got filled up with discussion of dangerous guns and Exalted characters.

 ---